 Such close reliance upon specific ecological niches for the duration of the 8.2 ka calBP event implies that these conditions possibly hindered further dispersal of the Neolithic economy.
-Indeed, the end of this event (8140 +50/-10 b2k) coincides with the dramatic resurgence of the dispersal previously described (e.g. Bocquet-Appel et al. 2012 for a quantitative appraisal of this question).
+Indeed, the end of this event (8140 +50/–10 b2k) coincides with the dramatic resurgence of the dispersal previously described (e.g., Bocquet-Appel et al. 2012 for a quantitative appraisal of this question).
 This apparent correlation is suggestive indeed, but, in order to turn it into a causal relationship, more data are required to characterise the exact local environmental footprint of the 8.2 ka calBP event and the immediately following centuries.
 For instance, at the continental scale, Europe can be divided into two climatic bands during the 8.2 ka calBP event, with a southernmost one associated with high seasonal contrast and encompassing Greece and the southern Balkans, and immediately north of it a cool and humid area (Magny et al. 2003; see also Berger & Guilaine 2009).
-Regardless of the precise location of the demarcation between these two general units, it remains unclear how and to what extent the new climatic conditions would affect them and effectively translate into either more favourable (“pull” factors) or harsher (“push” factors) environments for Neolithic farmers.
+Regardless of the precise location of the demarcation between these two general units, it remains unclear how and to what extent the new climatic conditions would affect them and effectively translate into either more favourable (‘pull’ factors) or harsher (‘push’ factors) environments for Neolithic farmers.

-This being said, the renewed expansion of early farming across the Danube catchment crossed over an array of biogeographical regions (Pannonian, Continental, and Alpine, using modern-day classes as closest available analogues), thus pointing to an apparent relaxation of the constraints (self-imposed) upon these communities.
+This being said, the renewed expansion of early farming across the Danube catchment crossed over an array of biogeographical regions (Pannonian, Continental and Alpine, using modern-day classes as closest available analogues), thus pointing to an apparent relaxation of the constraints (self-imposed) upon these communities.
 This diversity is particularly mirrored in zooarchaeological assemblages, although the adaptive dimension of this process is not straightforward.
 Sites in the Iron Gates area, for instance, present a high proportion of cattle.
 By contrast, sites on the Pannonian plain are dominated by a caprine-based economy, a trend lasting until c.
 7700 calBP, and possibly reflecting preferred options from the original source of the local Neolithic, as can also be observed for instance in Macedonia (Orton et al. 2016).
 Analysis of the mortality profiles for both sheep and goats suggests husbandry management techniques linked to dairying and meat acquisition, with possible site-driven preferences (Gillis et al. 2022).
 In all areas, hunting constituted a limited activity (Orton et al. 2016).
 Overall, this variation is such that zooarchaeological assemblages from the Danube catchment present overall less coherence than data drawn from the Adriatic Basin (Gaastra et al. 2022).
-Variation in archaeobotanical assemblages is less discernible, though still occasionally documented, for instance barley being rare in Serbia but dominant in Hungary (de Vareilles 2018).
+Variation in archaeobotanical assemblages is less discernible, although still occasionally documented, for instance barley being rare in Serbia but dominant in Hungary (de Vareilles 2018).